kutinden/buyingacar/README.md

 ```
 Hello Bonnie,

-I have the offer from <Other dealer> (attached) that has a better MSRP discount, I wonder if you can match it - OTD will be lower because sales tax in your county is lower than in <Other dealers county>.
+I have the offer from {Other dealer} (attached) that has a better MSRP discount, I wonder if you can match it - OTD will be lower because sales tax in your county is lower than in {Other dealers county}.
 Can you do that?
 ```

 At this point you may start noticing a difference in dealer behavior: some of them are more open to negotiation that others.